Graduation List FAQ

 Q. Can students or parents get this list?

 A. Only newspapers and legislators are given the list in order to protect the rights and privacy of all students as provided for in the Graham-Leach-Bliley Act.

 Q. How can I be sure my local newspaper is receiving the list?

 A. You might want to check with your local newspaper to see if they are getting the list each semester.
 Depending on the size of the newspaper, either the city editor or the society editor will know if they are receiving and publishing Kent State University's Graduation lists.
-If they are not, please refer them to this form to be added to our database of Ohio (plus a few Pennsylvania and New York) newspapers and Ohio legislators.
+If they are not, please ask them to email us at email@example.com with their Name and Contact info in order to be added to our database of Ohio (plus a few Pennsylvania and New York) newspapers and Ohio legislators.
 This database is used each semester to send the list to newspapers and legislators.

 Q. Our newspaper ran only a simple list of the students from Kent State who graduated.
 How can we get a nicer article published detailing the student's major and degree, club affiliations, future plans, etc?